 Intralesional steroid injections have been attempted with variable results.

 For cosmetically unacceptable lesions, those that are particularly symptomatic, if there is any diagnostic uncertainty, or when one of the aggressive subtypes is suspected, complete excision, including the subcutaneous fat, is the ideal procedure.
+Obtaining a 3-mm margin has been shown to completely remove typical dermatofibromas.
+One of the aggressive histologic subtypes, aneurysmal dermatofibroma, has been successfully treated via Mohs micrographic surgery.

 An inverted pyramidal biopsy technique may allow for an aesthetically pleasing result, while still providing adequate tissue for histologic findings.